Since losing ’18 final, Golden Knights look more like Caps

 The next stage in becoming a consistently great team is integrating homegrown players, like Cody Glass and Nicolas Hague, who were picks from the Golden Knights’ first draft in 2017.
 Vegas is at the salary cap like the NHL’s best teams and isn’t afraid of the big expectations that come with that.

-“We don’t feel or act or believe we’re an expansion team,” McCrimmon said.
-“We’re in Year 3 as a franchise, and like every other team, always trying to get better, always trying to win more games, always trying to be a playoff team and have success.”
+”We don’t feel or act or believe we’re an expansion team,” McCrimmon said. ”We’re in year three as a franchise, and like every other team, always trying to get better, always trying to win more games, always trying to be a playoff team and have success.”

 FIRST TIMER